█ Hi, I’m Chris Norstrom

 █ Jobs 2007-2011

 2010-2011 I worked at A-Z Tree Services / Koenen Tree Care.
 Wow did I work my ass off.
 During the summer it’d be 100 degrees outside, I’d be out there with John, the owner of the business, in white pants and a long sleeve shirt (otherwise you’d get torn up by the tree branches) sweating my ass off hauling limbs and branches up hills and across long, shadeless, “rich people” yards.
 We avoided working when it was below 35 degrees but I still went out there when it was cold and got caught a few times during a cold front when it started snowing.
 Honestly, I’ve never worked so hard in my life.
 I’m 5’8, 125 pounds, so I’m not built for this work.
 But I’d do my best hauling 80+ pound tree branches and tree trunk logs to the chipper.
 The worst is when you have to haul them UP hill.
 I learned a lot and it definitely changed me for life.
 In April 2011, A-Z went out of business after 20+ years of service.
 I was the small business’s last employee.
 I helped John (the owner) move out and watched as he sold off decades worth of blood (literally) and sweat and closed up shop permanently.
-I learned a lot from the stories and experiences he shared those last few days.
+I learned a lot from the stories and memories he shared those last few days.
+I learned good guys don’t finish last, good guys go bankrupt.
+Aggressive business men are the ones who survive.
+Sadly.

 I’m an extreme introvert so I love spending lots of time alone.
 I’d rather watch movies alone, go on vacation alone, and on my birthday I actually love to be alone and ponder about where I’ve been and where my life will go.
 I have an insane amount of thoughts going through my mind every day and I find people to be distracting.
 So I’ll spend time with people but then quickly retreat to a quiet place away from everyone so I can internalize the information, think about it, and understand it.